Curtains (musical): Act I

 Cioffi is left alone with the winsome Niki, who is now the understudy for Georgia.
 The lieutenant is struck by Niki's charm and confides in her about his investigation and his lonely life, as he feels as if he's married to his job ("Coffee Shop Nights").
 She seems to return his affection, so he hopes she is not the murderer.
 The next day, Georgia attempts to learn a dance from the show, but is failing miserably despite Bobby's constant belief in her.
 Daryl Grady, the critic who wrote the terrible review for the Boston Globe, arrives at the theatre.
 Cioffi asks him how he got inside and Daryl points out that, as a member of the press, he's exempt from the building's quarantine.
 It is revealed that Carmen and Sidney called him in to request a re-review the show with Georgia as the new lead, and Daryl agrees to re-review the show, the following night, to which they reluctantly agree.
 In his original review, Daryl only praised the choreography and Niki's performance.
-Niki tries to thank Daryl for his kind words about her, however he tells her that he doesn't associate with the artists he reviews, and leaves after having a brief argument with Cioffi about his previous review.
+Niki tries to thank Daryl for his kind words about her, however he tells her that he does not associate with the artists he reviews, and leaves after having a brief argument with Cioffi about his previous review.

 Bobby, Belling, and Georgia enter, enraged with the fact that they have so little time to prepare for a review.
 Belling works to re-stage a difficult production number, featuring Niki, Georgia and Bambi ("In the Same Boat #1").
 Cioffi suggests that the song needs to be rewritten, and he is left alone with Aaron, who shows Cioffi the process for composing a song.
 After he lets it slip that he misses Georgia, Aaron confesses that he still loves her and would like to reconcile ("I Miss the Music").
-Georgia and the cast then hold a dress rehearsal the big saloon hall number ("Thataway!").
+Georgia and the cast then hold a dress rehearsal of the big saloon hall number ("Thataway!").
 Georgia pulls it off spectacularly and everyone finally believes they have a shot of putting on a great show.
 Cioffi and tells the cast that he has figured out that Sidney has been blackmailing every member of the show into working for him.
 Belling then interrupts and requests to re-work the ending pose of the song.
 While the curtain is closing, Sidney Bernstein is simultaneously rung up, with the curtain rope tied around his neck.